atsaloli/cicd/01_91-set-up-prod-and-stg-web-sites.md

 ## Setting up your CI/CD infrastructure
-### Setting up Stage (UAT) and Prod environments
+### Setting up Stage and Prod environments

-We are going to set up "stage" and "prod" environments, which jobs in our CI/CD pipeline can then target.
+We are going to set up "stage" (UAT) and "prod" environments, which jobs in our CI/CD pipeline can then target.

-We'll put Stage and Prod on the same server, to keep the infrastructure footprint manageable for the tutorial.
+We'll put Stage and Prod on the same server, for expediency for the tutorial.

 ---
 ## Setting up your CI/CD infrastructure
-### Setting up Stage (UAT) and Prod environments
+### Setting up Stage and Prod environments
 #### Web server

 Install Apache2, listening on port 8008 (since GitLab is listening on 80).